Lobesitdoll/mdncomp/README.md

     $ sudo npm i -g mdncomp

-Update weekly or so using the built-in `--update` option:

-    $ mdncomp --update

 If you prefer the old version 1.23 you can install it using its tag:

     $ npm i -g mdncomp@1.23.0